- Ideas & How-Tos

-You can help protect your home and family against fire and carbon monoxide with a simple detection device that's easy to install.
-Installing a smoke / carbon monoxide detector-alarm will take less than an hour and, with just a little maintenance, help protect what's most important for many years.
+Help protect your home and family against fire and carbon monoxide with an easy to install smoke/carbon monoxide detector-alarm.
+It takes no time at all and, with just a little maintenance, will help protect your most cherished possessions.

 Use this checklist when you go to the store and purchase your items.